 I woke in the early hours of Saturday, September 15, 2018, with The Agony of Jesus in my mind as the emotional background of a Locution from Jesus on His Church.
 Indeed, Jesus was suffering from deep depression and acute anxiety when He communicated with me:

 “I am so sad about My Church, particularly the clergymen.
-The son of Satan will appear soon in the world and in a few years he will sit on the chair of my beloved Peter.
+The son of Satan will appear soon in the world and later he will sit on the chair of my beloved Peter.
 I will have to renew My Church to become pure and vibrant again, and meanwhile I encourage My Remnant Church to invoke the Holy Spirit.”

 “Likewise the Spirit helps us in our weakness; for we do not know how to pray as we ought, but that very Spirit intercedes with sighs too deep for words.
 And God, who searches the heart, knows (what is) the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God.